rkuo/angular-guide/README.md

 ## Tools

 - make sure there is angularjs plugin for editor.
-- open jsFiddle or similar online playground for testing.

-We will periodically create branches for jumping back to certain spot for experiment more.
+You can edit the code and try it out in plunker or jsFiddle.
+Even though, concepts are un-related, I will periodically create branches for jumping back to certain spot for experiment more.

 ## step-0-init setup